Bayesian Uncertainty Estimation Under Complex Sampling: Introduction

-Our set-up focuses on the task of the data analyst to estimate a Bayesian model, $P_{\theta_{0}}$, that they suppose generates values for a random variable, $Y$, for units of a population, $U = (1,\ldots,N)$, from an observed sample, $S=(1,\ldots,n\leq N)$, drawn from that population under a multistage sampling design governed by distribution, $P_{\nu}$.
-Multistage sampling designs focus to achieve efficient (low variance) estimation of a desired simple quantile, mean or total estimator for a collection of domains within constraints on cost to administer the survey.
+Multistage sampling designs are created to achieve efficient (low variance) estimation of a desired simple quantile, mean, or total estimator for a collection of domains within constraints on cost to administer the survey.
 A first stage of the sampling design often collects contiguous geographic areas from the population into clusters, where a subset of the clusters are randomly selected into the sample for this first stage.
 The contiguity of areas within each cluster is defined for convenience and cost to collect the sample, but it induces a dependence among units nested in areas within each cluster.
-Dependencies among sampled units may be additionally promulgated through the drawing of a fixed-sized sample, without replacement, in any stage of the sampling design; for example, by constructing a systematic sampling step with a fixed interval using a random starting point.
+Dependencies among sampled units may be additionally promulgated through the drawing of a fixed-sized sample, without replacement, in any stage of the sampling design; for example, by constructing a systematic sampling step with a fixed interval using a random starting point, as is common when sampling households on the same street.

 The sampling design distribution is induced by specifying marginal inclusion probabilities at each stage.
 Survey agencies, such as Federal statistical agencies, publish marginal inclusion probabilities for last-stage sampled units, $\pi_{i} = Pr\left\{\delta_{i} = 1\right\}\in(0,1]$, for (observed) units, $i = 1,\ldots,n$, sampled in the last stage of the sampling design, where $n$ denotes the number of units in the observed sample and $\delta_{i}\in\{0,1\}$ specifies a unit inclusion indicator.